SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_PROJECT.md

 #### Clear template Netzgrafik

-The editor opens the new created Netzgrafik.
-The new Netzgrafik contains some initial created nodes from which users could draw trainruns with its sections.
-In most project those nodes are not required.
-If so press (ctrl+a) to select all elements of the current Netzgrafik and press 'delete' to delete them.
+The editor opens the newly created Netzgrafik.
+The new Netzgrafik contains some initially created nodes from which users can draw trainruns with their sections.
+In most projects these nodes are not required.
+If so press (ctrl+a) to select all elements of the current Netzgrafik and press 'delete' to remove them.

 ![Create variant data](./animated_images/compressed/29-01-2024-003-clear_variant_data.gif)